 Our client repeatedly explained the impact of this discriminatory treatment on her life.
 The Adjudication Officer recognised that she had suffered financial loss, distress, inconvenience and upset As well as this, she is currently living in emergency accommodation where she has explained the impact this has on her mental health.

-Statement from Community Law & Mediation and Crosscare:
+Statement from Community Law & Mediation:

 “Community Law & Mediation welcome this decision from the Workplace Relations Commission and extend our thanks to James Kane BL and Crosscare for their work in achieving this outcome.

 This case highlights the devastating and long-terms impacts that discrimination on housing assistance grounds can have on people, including undermining a person’s dignity, their employment opportunities and their ability to fully participate in society.
 Trends from our free legal advice clinics indicate that discrimination against people in receipt of HAP is systemic, which is preventing people from accessing and maintaining rented homes.